SourceYang/Lyman-alpha/21cm/README.md

 Also necessary for a power spectrum is an interpolation scheme ...

+HL: the functions translating fronts characteristic quantities velociy, temperature, Gamma12 to the intensities are in the python profile intensity_tool.py.
+The calculations of intensity power spectra can be achived by functions in lya_pol_box.py.

 Then need to do calculation of power spectrum ...